-If you’d prefer to only give on a one-off basis, then go to PayPal or BuyMeACoffee and make a donation there.
+If you’d prefer to only give on a one-off basis, then go to PayPal or BuyMeACoffee and make a donation there but we are unable to provide access to the archive through those sites.

 1908-1919: